As a product lead, how do you decide when to sunset a feature vs keep iterating on it? What is the right balance for an agile squad/product?

 Sort by:

-Associate VP of Product Management in Services (non-Government)2 years ago
+Associate VP of Procurement Apps and Integration in Services (non-Government)2 years ago

 A feature once built should on regular intervals under the same discovery process a PM would do for a new feature.
 The business case should tally to continue to invest or maintain a feature.
 I go through the discovery process as though the feature doesn’t exist, if the results are closer to the feature that is built I continue, if the results are different it is an opportunity to do something new/modern in place of the existing feature.
 Sunsetting a feature has two phases - 1.
 Discovery process results in a feature that is no longer used/needed or has a new avatar calling to pivot the existing one.
 This could be due to technical debt based limitation needs as well.